sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-dashboard/index.md

 You do that by configuring the URL that will serve the HTML with the CLI param *resultBaseURL* (the base URL for your S3 bucket) and configure the HTTP Basic auth username/password used by Graphite.
 You can do that by setting <code>--graphite.auth LOGIN:PASSWORD</code>.

 You can also modify the annotation and append our own text/HTML and add your own tags.
 Append a message to the annotation with <code>--graphite.annotationMessage</code>.
 That way you can add links to a specific branch or whatever you feel that can help you.
+If needed set a custom title with <code>--graphite.annotationTitle</code> instead of the default title that displays the number of runs of the test.

 You can add extra tags with <code>--graphite.annotationTag</code>.
 For multiple tags, add the parameter multiple times.
 Just make sure that the tags doesn't collide with our internal tags.